Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Western Australia: Indoor and outdoor private gatherings limited to 20 people and a 4 sq metre rule applies at venues.

-South Australia: gatherings in private homes are limited to 50 people.
+South Australia: gatherings in private homes allow a maximum of 50 people with no requirements.
+Gatherings of between 51 and 200 people in private homes will require a COVID-Safe Plan.
 All gatherings must observe the density requirements of one person per 2 sq metres.

 Northern Territory: there is no limit on how many people can gather indoors or outdoors, but physical distancing is required.
 Gatherings of more than 100 require the completion of a Covid-19 checklist.